 One wheat farmer growing an extra bushel raises his income by the price of a bushel.

 If every wheat farmer growing an extra bushel, the value of each bushel of wheat falls.

-If one person doesnÆt pay their taxes, the government will does not grind to a halt.
-Services continue, but that one person is better off with more cash in their pocket.
+If one person doesn’t pay their taxes, the government will not grind to a halt.
+The services continue, so that one person is better off with more cash in their pocket.
 When you and I see them prospering by tax avoidance, we may decide to do the same.
-However, when many people do that, services from the government falter.
+However, when many people do that, services from the government can’t be funded.

-One person avoiding taxes, benefits them and doesn’t harm others.
-When all people do the same, the loss of government services is severe.
+One person avoiding taxes, benefits themselves and doesn’t harm others.
+When all people do the same, the loss of government services will be severe.

 A similar logic drove the broken window argument which underlay the NYC police attention to small crimes, successfully resulting in increased neighborhood self-regulation and dramatically lower crime rates.

-The basic concept is that there are a large number of people who are part of the system and an individual action does not affect the system, while many individual actions in aggregate will affect the system.
+The basic concept is that there are a large number of people who are part of the system and a single action (or inaction) does not affect the system, yet the aggregate of many individual actions will affect the system.

-Formally, this is called a fallacy of composition: the error of assuming that what is true of a member of a group is true for the group as a whole.
-That definition is cold and abstract, thus this post provides some examples.
-Next, let’s consider economics where both the fallacy of composition and Adam Smith’s Invisible Hand operate.
+Formally, this is explained as a fallacy of composition: the error of assuming that what is true of a member of a group is true for the group as a whole.
+That definition is cold and abstract, so I wrote this post to provide examples.

 The Invisible Hand holds that the market aggregates individual needs into socially beneficial results.
-Yet with the fallacy of composition, we have seen three cases where individual actions lead to negative consequences for the group.
+Yet with the fallacy of composition, we have seen cases where actions that benefited individuals yet lead to negative consequences for the group.

-These represent a limitation to the market’s Invisible Hand, summing individual selfishness into a society good.
+These is a limitation to the free market’s Invisible Hand.
+Summing individual selfishness does not always lead to a society good.